Glossary

 ADBC

-ADBC (Arrow Database Connectivity) is a modern alternative to ODBC and JDBC for analytics and AI applications.
+ADBC (Arrow Database Connectivity) is the modern alternative to ODBC and JDBC for analytics and AI applications.
 It is a multi-language API specification and driver standard that delivers data in Apache Arrow columnar format, enabling zero-copy operations for faster, more efficient data access.

 Unlike Flight SQL, ADBC is not a client-server protocol.
 It requires only a client-side driver that adapts the protocol or API of a database, query engine, or data platform to the ADBC API.